The-BigMan-tech/Guarantee-fallback/crown-language/readme.raw.md

 ### Environment Setup
-- To use this language,you must install nodeJS because the language is written in javascript.It requires at least v22 because it was the version that was used during the time of writing the language.
+- To use this language,you must install nodeJS because the language is written in javascript.It requires at least v22 because it was the version that was used to write the language.

 - Install the language with npm or pnpm and make sure that you do so as a global installation.